-7.1 A "break in learning" is defined as a break in training of at least 4 weeks where you are not continuing with your Apprenticeship but you have told your employer beforehand that you intend to resume your Apprenticeship in the future and it has been agreed with UCEM and your employer.
+7.1 A "break in learning" is defined as a break in training of at least 4 weeks where you are not continuing with your Apprenticeship but you have told your employer beforehand that you intend to resume your Apprenticeship in the future.
 If you wish to take a break in learning, regulation 4 of the Regulations will apply.
 Any breaks in learning will still count towards your maximum registration period.